The joint account

 Why go for a joint account?

-You and your partner are both in charge of administering the current account.
+You and your partner are both in charge of managing the account.
 This means that:

-- You can both carry out the same, and the same number of, transactions
+- you can both carry out the same type, and same number, of transactions

-- If the account balance drops below zero, you're both liable for paying the overdraft back to the bank, regardless of who caused the fund shortage (though the situation is different if you're married)
+- if the joint account goes into the red, you're both responsible for paying the money back to the bank, regardless of who caused the account to go overdrawn (not applicable to married couples)

-- To open or close a joint account, the agreement of both account holders is needed (this does not apply to married couples)
+- the agreement of both account holders is required to open or close a joint account (not applicable to married couples)

 Free of charge for under-25s

-Our KBC Plus Account without a credit card is free of charge for young people under 25.
-If you are over 25, the cost of a KBC Plus Account depends on which credit card you choose:
+This account without a credit card is completely free of charge for young people under 25.
+If you’re older, the cost depends on which credit card you choose.